Courses

 Special Note: May be repeated for a maximum of 6 credits.

-Registration Restrictions: Admission to BA in History, Minor in History or instructor permission
+Registration Restrictions: Junior or senior standing, admission to Bachelor of Arts in History, Minor in History, or instructor permission

 Prerequisites: (HIST A101 with a minimum grade of B or HIST A102 with a minimum grade of B) and (WRTG A111 with a minimum grade of B or WRTG A211 with a minimum grade of B) and (HIST A121 with a minimum grade of B or HIST A122 with a minimum grade of B or HIST A131 with a minimum grade of B or HIST A132 with a minimum grade of B).